mtollefsen/mtollefsen.github.io/_posts/2022-03-01-liquipedia-api-web-scrape.md

 ```
 >VERBOSE
 ```
   Liquipedia.net has an entry on most (if not all) professional Overwatch League (OWL) players.
 My [Overwatch League database](/overwatch-league-data-cleanup/){:target="_blank" rel="noopener"}, in contrast, only has each player's in game name.
-To remedy this I wrote a Python script that would get a player's information from Liquipedia and upload it to my SQL database.
+To remedy this I wrote a Python script that would scrape a player's information from Liquipedia.net and upload it to my SQL database.
 Specifically the code grabs information on a player's:
   - real name
   - romanized name (if applicable)
   - birthday